Massachusetts Hourly Paycheck Calculator

 2015ACS 1-year

 FICA is federal and applies in Massachusetts: employees pay Social Security and Medicare; employers match both.
 Above a federal threshold, Additional Medicare tax is withheld from employees (no employer match).
-Eligible pretax benefits (e.g., Section 125 health premiums) can reduce FICA-taxable wages depending on plan rules.
+Eligible pretax benefits (e.g., Section 125 health premiums) may reduce FICA-taxable wages depending on plan rules.

 City/Town Employee Local Income Tax?
 Typical Rate Notes